 Self-Editing Fiction Should be Exciting

-Each month plan to have a Writing contest, in our website, these will help you master a new skill.
+We plan to have a Writing contest, in our website, these will help you master a new skill.
 You then can practice the tips by entering our contest.
 Submit your original scene to be Voted on.
 You can discuss the tips with fellow writers.
-After you feel confident with this new exercise and tips, go to your own book.
-Find places where these new methods will improve your writing.
+After you feel confident with this new exercise and tips, go to your own manuscript.
+Find places where these new tricks will improve your writing.